OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

   Initial value for the client draining rate.
 Draining will not start until enabled by a command sent from :program:`RtpsRelayControl`.

+.. option:: -DeniedPartitionsTimeout <seconds>

+  :ref:`Config store key <config-sotre-keys>`: ``RTPS_RELAY_DENIED_PARTITIONS_TIMEOUT``

+  Expected amount of time a denied partition will remain in the denied partitions list before being cleaned up.
+  The default is 900 seconds.

 .. _internet_enabled_rtps--rtps_relay_control:

 RtpsRelayControl